Environmental finance

 Environmental finance is a field within finance that employs market-based environmental policy instruments to improve the ecological impact of investment strategies.
 The primary objective of environmental finance is to regress the negative impacts of climate change through pricing and trading schemes.
-The field of environmental finance was established in response to the poor management of economic crises by government bodies globally.
-Environmental finance aims to reallocate a businesses resources to improve the sustainability of investments whilst also retaining profit margins.
+The field of environmental finance was established in response to the poor management of economic crises by governmental bodies globally.
+Environmental finance aims to reallocate business resources to improve the sustainability of investments whilst also retaining profit margins.

 History

 In 1992, Richard L. Sandor proposed a new course outlining emission markets at the University of Chicago Booth School of Business, that would later be known as the course, Environmental Finance.
 Sandor anticipated a social shift in perspectives on the effects of global warming and wanted to be on the frontier of new research.

 Prior to this in 1990, Sandor had been involved with the passing of the Clean Air Act Amendment for the Chicago Board of Trade, which aimed to reduce high sulfur dioxide levels following WW2.
 Inspired by the theory of social cost, Sandor focused on cap-and-trade strategies such as emission trading schemes and more flexible mechanisms including taxes and subsidies to manage environmental crisis.
 The implementation of cap-and-trade mechanisms was a contributing factor to the success of the Clean Air Act Amendment.

 Following the Clean Air Act in 1990, the United Nations Conference on Trade and Development approached the Chicago Board of Trade in 1991, to enquire about how the market-based instruments used to combat high atmospheric sulfur dioxide concentrations could be applied to the increasing levels of atmospheric carbon dioxide.
 Sandor created a framework consisting of four characteristics which could be used to describe the carbon market: